Ford Mondeo hatchback - MPG, running costs & CO2

 The Ford Mondeo should be cheap to maintain and run

-While the Volkswagen Passat is available with a choice of petrol, diesel and plug-in hybrid powertrains, the Mondeo is now only offered as a hybrid and a diesel.
+While the rival Volkswagen Passat is available with a choice of petrol, diesel and plug-in hybrid powertrains, the Mondeo is now only offered as a hybrid and a diesel.
 However Ford’s decision to simplify its engine range means that the Mondeo has lost both the 1.0-litre and 1.5-litre Ecoboost petrol engines, and the 1.5-litre EcoBlue diesel engine, have been lost from the lineup.

 Ford Mondeo MPG & CO2